hud-sonq/coffeelinux/README.md

 # How to use

-### Go ahead and mount your drive and then extract the contents ```rootfs.tar.bz2``` onto it.
+### Go ahead and mount your drive and then extract the contents of ```rootfs.tar.bz2``` onto it.
 Unmount it and then just make the partition your boot selection